-aThese specifications are based on nutrient intake per day and should be used as a guideline.
+&lt;sup>aThese specifications are based on nutrient intake per day and should be used as a guideline.
 They require adjustment for feed intake, local conditions, legislation, and markets.
-They require adjustment for feed intake, local conditions, and markets.
-Click here to access the PIC® Optimum Boar Feeding tool to adjust the nutrient specifications based on dietary energy concentration.
+Contact the PIC Technical Services team to learn how to access the PIC® Optimum Boar Feeding tool to adjust the nutrient specifications based on dietary energy concentration.

-bL-Lys-HCl maximum inclusions are suggested based on corn and soybean meal-based diets and are to be used as a guideline.
+&lt;sup>bL-Lys-HCl maximum inclusions are suggested based on corn and soybean meal-based diets and are to be used as a guideline.
 Inclusion rates above the suggested maximum levels could be used as long as all other amino acid to Lys ratios meet PIC® recommendations.

-cPhosphorus values are considering release due to phytase; however, release values need to be based on suppliers' recommendation established from peer-reviewed scientific research.
+&lt;sup>cPhosphorus values are considering release due to phytase; however, release values need to be based on suppliers' recommendation established from peer reviewed scientific research.
 STTD P = Standardized total tract digestible phosphorus; Av.
-P = available phosphorus.
+P = available Phosphorus.

-dThe requirements for available P are estimated as 95% of the STTD P recommendations in a corn-soybean meal boar stud diet with supplemental phytase, using STTD P coefficient and P bioavailability from NRC (1998 and 2012).
+&lt;sup>dThe requirements for available P are estimated as 95% of the STTD P recommendations in a corn-soybean meal boar stud diet with supplemental phytase, using STTD P coefficient and P bioavailability from NRC (1998 and 2012).